 When it comes to workplace discrimination, the rules couldn’t be simpler.
 Washington state law forbids employers from discriminating on the basis of age, race, sex, marital status, sexual identity, sexual orientation, disability and military status.
 Furthermore, employment agencies may not discriminate in classification or referrals, nor can they use discriminatory application forms.

 Unfortunately, some employers disregard these rules and their discrimination can cause devastating consequences for you.
 At Stanley A. Kempner Jr. Attorney at Law, Mr. Kempner fights for the rights of employees throughout the Spokane area.
 With almost four decades of experience, he understands what it takes to obtain a favorable outcome in discrimination cases.
 You can trust him to fight for you.

-In Washington, you can either file a discrimination claim with the Washington State Human Rights Commission (WSHRC) or the the Equal Employment Opportunity Commission (EEOC).
+In Washington, you can either file a discrimination claim with the Washington State Human Rights Commission (WSHRC) or the Equal Employment Opportunity Commission (EEOC).
 These agencies have a “work-sharing agreement,” meaning that the agencies work together when processing claims.
-Keep in mind that you should always notify an experienced employment attorney as soon as you feel your rights have been violated.
+Mr. Kempner will review your case, the evidence and help you through every step of the process.

 Under state law, discrimination complaints must be signed within six months of the date of the alleged incident.
-Therefore, if you you believe you have suffered workplace discrimination for any of the reasons listed above, it’s important that you be as proactive as possible in seeking a resolution.
+Therefore, if you believe you have suffered workplace discrimination for any of the reasons listed above, it’s important that you be as proactive as possible in seeking a resolution.
 If you decide to wait, you may end up losing your chance to file a claim.
 To learn more, contact Stanley A. Kempner Jr. Attorney at Law by calling 509-590-4563 or completing an online contact form.